> Management & Business

 Summer II Tues/Thurs Evening Courses: Meet July 9 to Aug 15 include 2 FRIDAYS: July 19 and August 12 at the regularly scheduled hours.

-Related Programs: Online MBA, M.S. in Engineering Management, Online MBA, Graduate Certificate in Foundations of Business
+Related Programs: M.S. in Engineering Management, Online MBA, M.Ed. in Education Administration: Higher Education Option, Graduate Certificate in Foundations of Business

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.